rexmac/digrastudents.org/src/games-research-map/index.md

 ---

-The contnt of this table comes form the [old DiGRA website](http://www.digra.org:8080/Plone/shared/game-research-map/) and is not maintained by us.
-We have chosen to redisplay the information here on our site in the hopes that it will prove useful to...
+The content of this table comes form the [old DiGRA website](http://www.digra.org:8080/Plone/shared/game-research-map/) and is not maintained by us.
+For ease of accessibility, we have redisplayed the information here.

 <div class="alert alert-info">
-<p class="hint"> Click a row to expand it and see details about the position.
+<p class="hint">Click a row to expand it and see details about the position.
 Click the row again to collapse and hide the details.</p>
 <p class="hint">Hold <kbd>SHIFT</kbd> to sort by more than one column or to un-sort a column.</p>
 </div>